-The Center for Psychological Studies continuing education program is approved by the American Psychological Association; the State of Florida Board of Clinical Social Work, Marriage and Family Therapy, and Mental Health Counseling; and the State of Florida Board of Medical Therapies/Psychology Office of School Psychology to offer continuing education.
-Nova Southeastern University's Center for Psychological Studies is approved by the National Association of School Psychologists to provide continuing education for school psychologists and is a National Board for Certified Counselors NBCC-Approved Continuing Education Provider (ACEP) and may offer NBCC-approved clock hours for events that meet NBCC requirements.
-Attendance can be applied to State of Florida requirements for re-licensure and is often accepted by other state licensing boards.
+Nova Southeastern University's Center for Psychological Studies is approved by the American Psychological Association to sponsor continuing education for psychologists.
+Nova Southeastern University's Center for Psychological Studies maintains responsibility for this program and its content.
+Nova Southeastern University's Center for Psychological Studies is approved to offer continuing education by the State of Florida Board of Clinical Social Work, Marriage and Family Therapy, and Mental Health Counseling.
+Provider #BAP 330 - exp.
+03/31/2015.
+Nova Southeastern University's Center for Psychological Studies is approved to offer continuing education by the State of Florida Board of Medical Therapies/Psychology, Office of School Psychology.
+Provider #SCE 11 - exp.
+11/30/2013.
+Nova Southeastern University's Center for Psychological Studies is approved by the National Association of School Psychologists to provide continuing education for school psychologists.
+Nova Southeastern University maintains responsibility for the program.
+Provider #1024.
+Nova Southeastern University's Center for Psychological Studies is an NBCC-Approved Continuing Education Provider (ACEPTM) and may offer NBCC-approved clock hours for events that meet NBCC requirements.
+The ACEP solely is responsible for all aspects of the program.
+Provider #4548, exp.
+04/30/2015.